 We’ve had a lot of press about our rigorous hiring process.
 Some people think it’s excessive.
 We believe it’s essential for success.

-A few parts have been exaggerated, but the process includes online screenings, multiple phone interviews, face-to-face interviews (where the scorecard comes into play), follow-up meetings, and full reference and background checks.
+A few parts have been exaggerated, but after vetting the resumes, the process includes online screenings, multiple phone interviews, face-to-face interviews (where the scorecard comes into play), follow-up meetings, and full reference and background checks.

 Strong candidates thrive under pressure, and they take pride in their new positions.
 After all, high performance is another one of our four promises.